danchoi/vmail/README.markdown

 mode if you're in the message list window or `,u` if you are in the message window.
 Watch the status line.

 If you have `notify-send` (Linux) or `growlnotify` (OS X) installed on your system, Vmail can also poll your INBOX every 30 seconds for new messages.
-If it detects a new message, it will alert you through your notification program. **NOTE**: This is an alert mechanism only;
+If it detects a new message, it will alert you through your notification program.
-you will still have to manually check for new messages in the Vmail interface to force the new messages to display.
+**NOTE**: If vim is compiled with the `clientserver` flag, the new messages will be displayed automatically.
+Else, one will have to manually check for new messages(`u`) to get them displayed.

 To enable automatic inbox polling put the line `polling: true` in your `.vmailrc`.